-Click the Settings icon at the top right of the Coverage summary table and then choose Column settings.
+Click the Options icon at the top right of the Coverage summary table and then choose Column settings.
 Tick all the fields to take a look at the information you can display:

 - Name – The name of the coverage pair.
 You can edit this name by clicking the Properties button.

 - Open – Tick or untick this box to show/hide your coverage pair from the Coverage summary histograms and the tabs.

 - Primary image, Secondary image – The names of the primary and secondary images.

 - Primary type, Secondary type – The types of the primary and secondary images, as they were defined in the Quality control step.